Set

 have ever seen.
 It completely eclipses everybody else in the

-show.
+show (haha, get it??
+ECLIPSE!!).
 The manga itself is even better, and a true Wiccan

 revisionist dream!